elywelly/cryptrack-app/README.md

 ## Further Developments

 -   Added About page
--   Added currency options (to coins and wallet - in progress)
+-   Added currency options (to coins and wallet)
 -   Ability to sort by Market Price or Current Price for coins
 -   Add search function for coin by crypto name or symbol
 -   Ability for user to delete their transaction history (in progress)
+-   Transactions Database to delete coins that have 0 value (in progress)

 ## Credits